 Types of Spondylolisthesis

 Present from birth and caused by abnormal bone formation in the spine.
-Spinal misalignment puts the vertebrae at greater risk for slipping out of place.
+Spinal misalignment puts the vertebrae at greater risk of slipping out of place.

 Other, less common types of spondylolisthesis include: